rrdelaney/bs-loader/packages/bs-loader/README.md

 ## Options

+Most of these settings are inferred from your `bsconfig.json`.
+These are available for manual override, but might go away in the future.

 ### `module`

 To tell Webpack to load a module type that isn't JS (for example, `amd` or `goog`)